vuejs/test-utils/docs/migration/index.md

 ### No more `ref` selector in `findAllComponents`

 The `ref` syntax is not supported anymore in `findAllComponents`.
-You can set a `data-testid` instead and update the selector:
+You could set a `data-test` attribute instead and update the selector:

 `Component.vue`: